 Summer is the best time for improving your English.
 The sun is shining, people are smiling more, everything seems lighter and easier.
 Life is good.
 You take a lot of time off compared to the rest of the year, you travel, you are rested and more energized.
 When we are relaxed and enjoying ourselves, we learn better.
 So why not do the following in order to maximize your progress and surround yourself with natural English?
-Here are my 10 tips and a warm invitation to our new course!
+Here are my 10 tips.

 You know you love browsing those airport shops.
 How about instead of using your spare cash on duty free perfumes or chocolates, you grab a magazine in English?
 It can be Elle, National Geographic or Time – depends on your taste/interests.
 I always like to look for Rolling Stone, Psychology and New Philosopher.
 And you?